Skills practiced: Vocabulary for comparisons, place in space and time.

 This game can be played till the stones have lost their distinctive temperatures.

-At the end the students can choose where they want to put their own stones–in a warm place, a cold place, or a neutral place.
+At the end everyone can choose where they want to put their own stones–in a warm place, a cold place, or a neutral place.
 Give them a few minutes to do so, and after doing something else they can collect their stones again.
 Let them then feel how warm or cold their stone is and discuss the reason.

 - Warm Weather Version: The stone outside, in the sun will be the hottest, a stone might be chilled by putting it in a well, a stream or some other naturally cool place.

-- End by having students discuss what they do when they are too cold (or too hot).
+- End by discussing what people do when they are too cold (or too hot).
 This helps think through problem solving.

 - Discuss why it is important to keep food cold.
 How can this be done without a refrigerator?
 And why do we store food in cold places but make it hot when we want to eat it, by cooking it?